Floods in Singapore: Tuesday, 23 March 2021

 Some roads in western Singapore were impassable after heavy rain led to flash floods.
 According to PUB, floods were reported in Boon Lay Way and Corporation Road, as well as Enterprise Road in Jurong West.

 Saturday, 17 April 2021

 Heavy rain in the afternoon led to flooding along pavements in the west and central, as well as in Bukit Timah.
 The highest rainfall of 161.4mm recorded over western Singapore accounts for 91 per cent of the average monthly rainfall for April.

 Friday, 20 August 2021

 Widespread heavy rain in the early morning on Friday led to flooding at Pasir Ris Drive 12, making traffic impassable for a moment.

 Tuesday, 24 August 2021

 Continuous heavy rain on Tuesday morning resulted in severe flooding along the Bukit Timah area.
-Tuesday was also the wettest day of 2021, with 247.2mm of rain being recorded at Mandai.
+Tuesday was also the wettest day of 2021, with 247.2mm of rain being recorded at Mandai, setting a record for the highest daily total rainfall for August, and far surpassing the previous high of 181.8mm at Changi on 22 August 1983.
+The intense rainfall was mainly concentrated over the northern and western parts of Singapore, leading to flash floods and disruptions in affected areas.
+According to the Meteorological Service Singapore, this unprecedented wet weather was driven by large-scale wind convergence and weather phenomena such as the Indian Ocean Dipole.

 Monday, 30 August 2021

 Heavy rain in the morning resulted in flash flooding in Hougang Avenue 8 and the Punggol way slip road to the Tampines Expressway, while several areas in Singapore are at the risk of flash floods.
 Later in the day, the national water agency updated that floodwaters have subsided.